kaczla/list-lm/data/readme/model_links.md

 - [Latent Diffusion Models](https://github.com/CompVis/latent-diffusion) - High-Resolution Image Synthesis with Latent Diffusion Models, contains: Text-to-Image, Inpainting
 - [Levanter](https://github.com/stanford-crfm/levanter) - Levanter is a framework for training large language models (LLMs) and other foundation models that strives for legibility, scalability, and reproducibility.
 - [LiBai](https://github.com/Oneflow-Inc/libai) - LiBai is a large-scale open-source model training toolbox based on OneFlow
+- [LightLLM](https://github.com/ModelTC/lightllm) - LightLLM is a Python-based LLM (Large Language Model) inference and serving framework, notable for its lightweight design, easy scalability, and high-speed performance.
 - [LightSeq](https://github.com/RulinShao/LightSeq) - Official repository for LightSeq: Sequence Level Parallelism for Distributed Training of Long Context Transformers.
 LightSeq achieves up to 2x faster, 2-8x longer sequences vs Megatron-LM on 16 80GB A100s.
 - [Lit-GPT](https://github.com/Lightning-AI/lit-gpt) - Hackable implementation of state-of-the-art open-source LLMs based on nanoGPT.
 Supports flash attention, 4-bit and 8-bit quantization, LoRA and LLaMA-Adapter fine-tuning, pre-training.
 - [LLM Foundry](https://github.com/mosaicml/llm-foundry) - This repository contains code for training, finetuning, evaluating, and deploying LLMs for inference with Composer and the MosaicML platform.
 - [LMFlow](https://github.com/OptimalScale/LMFlow) - An extensible, convenient, and efficient toolbox for finetuning large machine learning models, designed to be user-friendly, speedy and reliable, and accessible to the entire community.
+- [LongQLoRA](https://github.com/yangjianxin1/LongQLoRA) - LongQLoRA is a memory-efficient and effective method to extend context length of Large Language Models with less training GPUs.
 - [LongT5](https://github.com/google-research/longt5) - LongT5 is an extension of the T5 model that handles long sequence inputs more efficiently.
 - [MaxText](https://github.com/google/maxtext) - MaxText is a high performance, arbitrarily scalable, open-source, simple, easily forkable, well-tested, batteries included LLM written in pure Python/Jax and targeting Google Cloud TPUs.
 - [metaseq](https://github.com/facebookresearch/metaseq) - A codebase for working with Open Pre-trained Transformers.